-Students in the Catholic School Leadership program may complete an internship and should contact the program director for instructions on applying for the internship.
+Students in this program may complete an internship and should contact the program director for instructions on applying for the internship.

 Students are required to successfully complete the School Leaders Licensure Assessment (SLLA) during their second year.
 Students who complete the program, including the internship, and pass the SLLA are eligible for Virginia endorsement in Administration and Supervision (PK-12).